soramitsu/yozhik/README.md

 ## Configuring Webhook

 You can create a new webhook in your repository settings.
 Following settings are required:
-- Payload URL: the public address of this instance including the port
+- Payload URL: the public address of this instance including the port and `/github` at the end.
+Example: `http://localhost:1337/github`
 - Content type: application/json
+- Secret: the string from the `webhook_key` file
 - Which events would you like to trigger this webhook?: Let me select individual events. - Issues
 - Active: True

+These settings are required for every repository you want to use with Yozhik.